online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 Once these variables are configured, the cloudcard photo downloader needs to be set up to run this script once photos have been sucessfully downloaded (see the Shell/Batch Script Hook Settings in the downloader readme).

+## sftp-script

+### Summary

+The sftp-script is a shell script sends downloadedd photos over SFTP to a remote location.

+### Requirements

+- OS: Mac OSX or Linux
+- OS/Security Roles: Access to remote storage destination, and a public/private key pair for sending files over SFTP

+#### Configuration
+This script has 4 variables:

+- USER
+  - description: The user of the remote machine that photos are being sent to

+- HOST
+  - description: The host name of the remote machine that photos are being sent to

+- DESTINATION_DIRECTORY
+  - description: The desired output path on your remote machine where you want photos stored

+- KEY
+  - description: The location of your pem file that contains the private key

+Once these variables are configured, the cloudcard photo downloader needs to be set up to run this script once photos have been sucessfully downloaded.
+The recommended configuration is: `ShellCommandService.postDownloadCommand=./sftp-script.sh`